Hannah Samuels, clinical nurse specialist – head and neck cancer

 Specialist interests: complex wound care, altered airway care, facial equality and psychological support in altered appearance, survivorship.

-Shirley Mullings, sister – head and neck cancer
+Shirley Mullings, sister for head and neck cancer

 Job Title: Sister – head and neck cancer